Woodworking Plans | 16,000 Step-by-Step Projects

 Outdoor & Garden

-Hundreds of outdoor plans including Adirondack chairs, pergolas, picnic tables, planter boxes, and full deck builds — complete with materials lists and weather-resistant finish recommendations.
+Adirondack chairs, pergolas, picnic tables, planter boxes, and full deck builds — with materials lists and finish recommendations.

 Workshop & Storage